 Who is implementing the model?

-Family Connects was implemented by 103.9 full-time equivalent (FTE) home visitors in 2020.
-The model requires a bachelor’s degree for home visitors.
+Family Connects was implemented by 108.7 full-time equivalent (FTE) home visitors in 2021.
+Home visiting providers are Registered Nurses with up-to-date professional licenses, who function within the state’s Nurse Practice Act and are trained to provide newborn, caregiver, and family health and psychosocial assessments.
 Home visitors are required to maintain a caseload of six to eight new families per week.

 Where is the model implemented?

 Family Connects operated in 28 local agencies across 12 states in 2021.

 Families Served Through Evidence-Based Home Visiting in 2021

 <1% American Indian/Alaska Native

 <1% Native Hawaiian/Pacific Islander

 11% Another race